unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 --- abstract

-A single cryptographic key is often relied upon to produce muliple cryptographic artifacts that each have different semantics.
+A single cryptographic key is sometimes relied upon to produce muliple cryptographic artifacts that each have different semantics.
 This produces a potential problem whereby artifacts with different intended uses can be confused.
 The addition of context labels removes this problem.

 --- middle